Game of Change: Loyola-Chicago

 In the early 1960s, college basketball had an unwritten rule that teams should only play two or three black players at a time.
 For the first decade of his career, Loyola head coach George Ireland had obeyed this rule.
 In the Ramblers' 1961–62 season, Ireland's starting lineup had three black players (Jerry Harkness, Vic Rouse, and Les Hunter) and two white players (Jack Egan and Mike Gavin).
 As the season progressed, however, sophomore Ron Miller developed as a guard, and Rouse says several players felt that Miller should have been starting over Gavin.
-Miller said he was told explicitly by Ireland that he couldn't play him because of the limit of three black players.
+Miller said he was told explicitly by Ireland that he could not play him because of the limit of three black players.
 After falling to Dayton in the semifinal of the 1962 National Invitation Tournament, however, Ireland was "tired of losing", according to Egan.
 The following night, he violated the unwritten rule for the first time by starting Harkness, Rouse, Hunter, Miller, and Egan in the NIT consolation game.

 Loyola performed well with this lineup, and Ireland would go on to use the same five throughout the 1962–63 season.
 According to Ireland, this stance on black players made him unpopular in the basketball world; he once said that other coaches "used to stand up at banquets and say, 'George Ireland isn't with us tonight because he's in Africa — recruiting.'"
 This animosity was persistent, and the Loyola players regularly faced discrimination on the road.
 In January 1962, the Ramblers had planned to stay at Xavier University of Louisiana while traveling to a game against Loyola of New Orleans; however, this plan fell through at the last minute, and the black and white players were forced to find separate lodgings.
 Chicago news outlets reported on Ireland's outrage at the situation, although some of his players later suggested he played up the controversy.
-Another incident took place on February 23, 1963, when crowd members at a Houston road game shouted racial slurs and threw popcorn and ice.
+Another incident took place on February 23, 1963, when Loyola faced a hostile crowd at Houston road game.
+The spectators at the University of Houston, which would not fully desegregate until the next fall, shouted racial slurs, threw popcorn, ice, and pennies, and chanted, "Our team is red hot.
+Your team is all black."

 Despite these troubles, the Ramblers performed well on the court, and they concluded the regular season with a 24–2 record.
 They remained in the top five rankings throughout their campaign, and ultimately finished at No. 3 in the AP Poll and No. 4 in the Coaches Poll.
 On February 18, Loyola was awarded one of eleven at-large bids for the NCAA tournament.
 In the tournament's first round game on March 11, the Ramblers defeated Tennessee Tech 111–42, the largest margin of victory in tournament history as of 2025.
-This led them to face Mississippi State, who'd had a first round bye, in the Mideast regional semifinal on the campus of Michigan State University in East Lansing, Michigan.
+This led them to face Mississippi State, who had received a first round bye, in the mideast regional semifinal on the campus of Michigan State University in East Lansing, Michigan.